DataTalksClub/data-engineering-zoomcamp/cohorts/2026/02-workflow-orchestration/homework.md

 ### Quiz Questions

-Complete the Quiz shown below.
-It's a set of 12 multiple-choice questions to test your understanding of workflow orchestration, Kestra, ETL pipelines for data lakes and warehouses, and AI workflows with agents.
+Complete the quiz shown below.
+It's a set of 6 multiple-choice questions to test your understanding of workflow orchestration, Kestra, and ETL pipelines.

 1) Within the execution for `Yellow` Taxi data for the year `2020` and month `12`: what is the uncompressed file size (i.e. the output file `yellow_tripdata_2020-12.csv` of the `extract` task)?
 - 128.3 MiB